Table of Contents

 The human body is a fascinating example of interconnected systems.
 In parts of the body, such as the legs and the arms, muscles, nerves, and blood vessels are all compartmentalized.
 The lower part of the leg, for instance, has four fascial compartments.
 In these sections, the muscles all have their own divisions of veins, arteries, and nerves.
-Fascial tissue is what keeps each unit separate from another.
+The fascial tissue is what keeps each unit separate from another.

-Acute compartment syndrome (ACS) occurs when one or more of these compartments experiences excessive pressure from increased fluid volume.
+Acute compartment syndrome (ACS) occurs when one or more of these compartments experience excessive pressure from increased fluid volume.
 Like a water balloon, the fascia can only handle a certain amount of force before it bursts.
 Most cases of ACS arise from trauma accidents, such as a car crash.
 When bone fractures, it may cause bleeding leading to excessive fluid buildup and pressure.
 If left untreated, ACS can lead to extreme pain, amputation, infection, and even kidney failure.
 If this is the case, a Pittsburgh acute compartment syndrome attorney may be able to help.

 The agony resulting from ACS is typically more extreme than the discomfort normally associated with an injury.
 Sometimes, non-traumatic conditions, including bleeding disorders, vascular disease, and prolonged compression, can cause ACS.
 ACS requires surgical intervention.
 Failing to seek a surgical consultation or failure to diagnose the condition in time could lead to permanent damage in a matter of hours.
 ACS is a true medical emergency.